One M9 or One M9+? Should you hold out for the bigger HTC phone?

 HTC is sticking with the same 2,840mAh battery capacity as the One M9 and the newly announced One M8s.
 It’s a little surprising when you consider the One M9+ hosts a larger, higher resolution screen.
 That more demanding 2K screen is inevitably going to have an impact on battery life as it does on Samsung and LG’s phones.

 While we expect the same power saving modes to be included on the One M9+, without a Snapdragon CPU, it’s unlikely to support the Quick Charge technology to rapidly power up the battery, which is disappointing.

 When you compare the specs of the One M9 and the One M9+, the slightly bigger HTC handset sounds more like the flagship phone we hoped the One M9 would be.
 There’s the improved screen resolution, the inclusion of a fingerprint sensor and the reworked camera setup.
 The decision to make the screen only fractionally bigger than the One M9 as opposed to a Note 4-rivalling screen makes the decision an even stranger one.

-At the moment, the decision between the two is not something you need to worry about right now as we're yet to get a concrete One M9+ release date, but if we had the choice, we'd definitely go for the updated model.
+At the moment, the decision between the two is not something you need to worry about right now, but if we had the choice, we’d definitely go for the One M9+.